polkascan/py-substrate-metadata-docs/docs/bajun/nft.md

 ### update_mint_settings
 Update mint settings.

-Origin must be either `ForceOrigin` or `Signed` and the sender should be the Owner of the `collection`.
+Origin must be either `ForceOrigin` or `Signed` and the sender should be the Issuer of the `collection`.

 - `collection`: The identifier of the collection to change.
 - `mint_settings`: The new mint settings.